TnTech-ECE/Spring2024-Base-Modular-Robot/Documentation/Signoffs/battery-management-signoff.md

 \*The Jetson Nano current requirements depend on the supply method chosen.
 The Micro-USB connection was chosen in this case.

-As shown in Table 1 above, the total worst-case current required by all of the components of the base robot is a little over 9 A. In order for the battery to be able to supply enough energy for 30 minutes of continuous playtime, it must then have a capacity of at least 4.5 Amp-Hours (Ah) (9 Amps x 0.5 Hours).
+As shown in Table 1 above, the total worst-case current required by all of the components of the base robot is a little over 9 A. In order for the battery to be able to supply enough energy for 30 minutes of continuous runtime, it must then have a capacity of at least 4.5 Amp-Hours (Ah) (9 Amps x 0.5 Hours).

-The battery chosen has more capacity than the requirement, having a capacity of 7.2 Ah [11].
+The battery chosen has more capacity than this requirement, having a capacity of 7.2 Ah [11].
 This means that a total of 9 A could be pulled from the battery for 48 minutes before the battery needs to be recharged.

 Note that the above calculation means that the worst-case current draw can be supplied for 48 minutes.
 Any future additional current requirements can still potentially be supplied but for a shorter time period.
-Additionally, this calculation is made based on the worst-case requirements.
-The realistic case is a longer battery life as not every component will be pulling the maximum current.
+Additionally, the realistic case is a longer battery life as not every component will be pulling the maximum (worst-case) current.

 #### Battery Management